 I alluded to this above, but nothing made us turn the corner more than when positive reviews started coming in for Park Perfection.
-We made sure we were getting these consistently, and it seemed as though the more reviews that came in, the more orders that came in too.
+We did everything we could to drive consistent reviews of our products.
+The more reviews that came in, the more orders that came in too.

 According to Helium10, “Receiving positive product reviews can help sellers reach the top of Amazon’s organic search results.
 As more positive feedback comes in and a product listing is rewarded, the cycle starts for even more positive product reviews.
 Conversely, as positive feedback drops and negative product reviews pile up, a product listing’s rank can plummet.”

 As tempting as it can be to take a shortcut here, make sure that all of the reviews coming in through your page are legitimate.
 Always play by Amazon’s rules and make sure to follow their guidelines.

 Learn More: How to Get More Reviews on Amazon

 Beauty is one of the most popular categories on Amazon.
 In fact, according to Jungle Scout, beauty & personal care is the 2nd most popular category on Amazon (after home & kitchen) and 23% of sellers have products listed in this category.

 This means that competition is fierce.
 There are likely thousands of other sellers selling similar products, so you need to make sure your products stand out.
 What are your unique selling propositions?
 What makes your products better or more special than other products out there?
 Make sure your Amazon listings spell this out.

 For Park Perfection, our first product is an Instant Eye Lift.
 When looking on Amazon, you can see that there are tons of instant eye lift products available, and many of them are significantly cheaper than the one that we’re selling.
 So how have we made our product stand out?